← AI Operations Tools

 Expected cost $5-50/item

-Classifier assists but humans verify everything.
+Classifier assists but humans typically verify every item.
 AI does the first pass, humans make the call.
-Graduate to Autonomous when expected cost drops below $5.
+Illustrative rule: graduate to Autonomous when expected cost drops below $5.

 AUTONOMOUS